Fundación ECO — Ecosistemas del Chaco Oriental

 The foundation is now also the Argentinean umbrella organization under which the Owl Monkey Project and Claudia’s Chaco Area Reproductive Ecology Project operate.
 In 2007, the University of Pennsylvania purchased a house in Formosa to establish an international field station for our projects.
 The now Yale-owned field station (Casa 100 – the house’s address) is operated and maintained by the ground support of Fundación ECO.

 Board of Directors, Fundación ECO

 Analia Vaudagna, President

 Eduardo Fernandez-Duque, Director of Science

 Casa 100 Research House, Formosa, Argentina

-The University of Pennsylvania Research Station is maintained with the support of Fundación ECO
+The Yale University Research Station is maintained with the support of Fundación ECO